 Response: Central Government had confirmed that funding would be made available but not the recovery of the full costs.
-To access funding, the City of Lincoln Council (CoLC) was required to evidence that we were effective and efficient.
-The mandatory food waste collection was due to begin six months prior to a new waste contract commencing and as such, the Council was placed at a disadvantage.
+To access funding, the City of Lincoln Council (CoLC) were required to evidence that we were effective and efficient.
+The mandatory food waste collection was due to begin six months prior to a new waste contract commencing and as such, the Council were placed at a disadvantage.
 Discussions with Government regarding a delay in implementation remained ongoing.

 Comment: Any new organisation that considered a tender for the contract would be fully aware of the requirements.
-If the new collections were implemented six months prior to the end of the current contract, the procurement of vehicles would be difficult and as such, the contract may move to a different company.
+If the new collections were implemented six months prior to the end of the current contact, the procurement of vehicles would be difficult and as such, the contact may move to a different company.

 Question: Thanks given for a comprehensive report.
 Referred to 'Horizon Scanning' on pages 49/50.
-Regarding the ring-fenced income for parks, how was that money to be generated?
+Regarding the ring-fenced income, how was that money to be generated?

 Response: The policy was relatively new and had recently gone through Policy Scrutiny Committee.
-The policy considered raising monies from individuals that used the parks and remained at the discretion of the Director and relevant Portfolio Holder, acting within a framework.
-It could be derived from commercial entities and would be tailored to the requirements of the park and those wishing to hire space within it.
+The policy considered raising monies from individuals that used the parks and remained at the discretion of the director and relevant Portfolio Holder.
+It could be deriving from commercial entities and would be a discreet service.